 Karl met his supervisee Beth for a bi-weekly supervision meeting.
 Lately, Karl had noticed that, although Beth had more than competent skills in empathy, she was lacking in evaluation.
-However, when they met for their supervision meetings, Karl, the supervisor, only emphasized the good aspects of the Beth's tactics such as her empathy and glossed over her lack of evaluation skills.
-If you recall on track 4 due to a dual relationship with the supervisee, the supervisor did not enhance his supervisee's skills and gave him an inflated recommendation.
+However, when they met for their supervision meetings, Karl, the supervisor, only emphasized the good aspects of Beth's tactics such as her empathy and glossed over her lack of evaluation skills.
+If you recall in section 4 due to a dual relationship with the supervisee, the supervisor did not enhance his supervisee's skills and gave him an inflated recommendation.

-Karl wished to avoid any conflict and used a tactic known as "smoothing over" which we will discuss later in the track.
+Karl wished to avoid any conflict and used a tactic known as "smoothing over" which we will discuss later in the section.
 As a result, Beth's evaluation and assessment skills did not improve as they could have.
 When the time came for her annual evaluation, Beth was surprised to see that her supervisor had given her a negative rating.
 Beth became resentful and filed a complaint against Karl, stating that he had never addressed her lack of competence in client assessment until now.
 At the hearing, the licensure board decided in favor of Beth.
 Had Karl confronted Beth with the problems she needed to improve, she may have improved her evaluation skills.

 10 Favorite Supervisor Excuses

 Some of the most favored excuses I have heard for supervisors not addressing an issue include the following:

 1. Importance.
 Have you ever thought that the issue was not important enough to discuss?

 2. Time Constraints.
 Did you ever use the excuse that there was not enough time to sufficiently cover the entire issue?